LukeShortCloud/rootpages/src/linux_commands/permissions.rst

 Create and modify custom file attributes.

 .. csv-table::
-   :header: Usage, Explanation, Example
+   :header: Usage, Explanation
-   :widths: 20, 20, 20
+   :widths: 20, 20

-   "-n", "provide a name for a new attribute", "" "-v", "provide the value for that attribute", "" "-x", "delete an attribute based on it's name", ""
+   "-n", "provide a name for a new attribute"
+   "-v", "provide the value for that attribute"
+   "-x", "delete an attribute based on it's name"

 SELinux
 -------